Pharmacy quality and safety

 • For injectable prescriptions, pair pharmacy questions with supplies, storage, sharps disposal, and refill planning; do not improvise from research-chemical sellers.

-• A responsible clinic makes it easy to pause use, contact the pharmacist or clinician, and document a concern before the next dose or refill.
+• A responsible clinic makes it easy to contact the pharmacist or clinician and document a concern before using a questionable shipment or requesting the next refill.

 Patient safety checklist